open-feature/java-sdk-contrib/tools/provider-tck/README.md

 second.
 They are the reference adoption, and they are the fast CI canary.

 [`InMemoryProviderTckTest`](src/test/java/dev/openfeature/contrib/tools/providertck/InMemoryProviderTckTest.java)
-runs the full applicable suite against the SDK's `InMemoryProvider` — of the 52 scenarios (outline rows counted individually), 38 pass and 14 are skipped by capability: the six `@lifecycle` ones — one of which also carries `@reinitialization`, and is skipped for the first of the two — the `@stale` one, the three `@numeric-coercion` ones, the `@large-integers` one and the three `@targeting` ones.
+runs the full applicable suite against the SDK's `InMemoryProvider` — of the 56 scenarios (outline rows counted individually), 42 pass and 14 are skipped by capability: the six `@lifecycle` ones — one of which also carries `@reinitialization`, and is skipped for the first of the two — the `@stale` one, the three `@numeric-coercion` ones, the `@large-integers` one and the three `@targeting` ones.
 It declares `VARIANTS`, because `InMemoryProvider` does name the variant it served, so the gated variant outline runs rather than being skipped.
+It declares `DISABLED_FLAGS` too, on the same kind of
+evidence: the provider honours a flag's state, so the four `disabled-*` flags resolve to nothing, the caller's default stands in with no error code, and all four rows of that outline pass.
 It does not declare `TARGETING`: the provider reads a flag's `variants` and `defaultVariant` and evaluates no rules, so `targeting-key-flag`'s `targeting` member is inert and a matching context resolves `miss` like any other.
 It does not declare `NUMERIC_COERCION`, because `InMemoryProvider` keeps the two numeric types strictly apart in both directions — it refuses `10.0` as an integer and `10` as a float exactly as it refuses `0.5` — and the tag requires the lossless direction too.
 That is a choice the SDK's reference provider is entitled to, not a defect; see the class javadoc.